dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/overview/index.md

 ## Why migrate from .NET Framework

 WPF for .NET 5.0 provides new features and enhancements over .NET Framework.
-For more information, see [What's new in WPF for .NET 5](../whats-new/index.md).
-To learn how to migrate an app, see [How to migrate a WPF desktop app to .NET 5](../migration/index.md).
+To learn how to migrate an app, see [How to migrate a WPF desktop app to .NET 5](../migration/convert-project-from-net-framework.md).

 ## Program with WPF